the-technat/technat.dev/docs/akeyless.md

 Ansible was integrated using [these docs](https://docs.akeyless.io/docs/ansible-plugin-secret-fetch-via-playbook-using-ansible-playbook-cli).

-A token is generated on-the-fly within github actions, so ansible in theory inherits the permissions that the Github action already has.
+The Auth method is `api_token`.
+The api_token is fetched using the Github actions integration.